Dan Le Batard: Meadowlark Media

-Following his departure from ESPN on January 4, 2021, Le Batard and friends independently founded their own podcast network funded by Le Batard.
+Following his departure from ESPN on January 4, 2021, Le Batard founded his own digital media company, Meadowlark Media, and soon after entered into a partnership with DraftKings worth at least $50 million.
 The team recruited former head of ESPN, John Skipper, to become the new network's CEO.
 In November 2021, the company signed a first-look deal with Apple TV+ to produce documentaries and unscripted series.

-In January 2022, Skydance Sports sets up a partnership with Meadowlark Media for the production of unscripted sports content.
+In January 2022, Skydance Sports set up a partnership with Meadowlark Media for the production of unscripted sports content.
 One of their projects is a soccer documentary series called Good Rivals, a three-part series on Amazon Prime Video, which was released in November 2022.
+Another, Mighty Penguins, about a London-based football team of players with Down's Syndrome, premiered at the Tribeca Film Festival in 2023.

 Controversies

 Baseball Hall of Fame vote

 In January 2014, it was revealed that Le Batard was the member of the BBWAA who gave his baseball Hall of Fame vote away to sports news site Deadspin allowing them to use it as a public opinion poll.
 On January 9, 2014, the BBWAA imposed a one-year ban on Le Batard after learning that he did it because of his criticism over the BBWAA's voting process of selecting baseball players, especially concerning players involved in performance-enhancing drug scandals.
 Le Batard has spoken out against the "moralizing" of the voting.
 Le Batard was also forever stripped of his Hall of Fame voting privileges.
 His ESPN colleagues were mixed in their reactions, which ranged from support to condemnation, with some wondering why Le Batard did not use ESPN.com to conduct the vote.
-LeBatard regretted not delaying the revelation of his involvement with the vote, as it deflected attention away from the announced inductees.
+Le Batard regretted not delaying the revelation of his involvement with the vote, as it deflected attention away from the announced inductees.
 He also said he "had a blind spot" about the level his colleagues were hurt by Deadspin's involvement.